muon-spectroscopy-computational-project/muon-galaxy/muon_galaxy_installation.md

 ## Prerequisites

-Galaxy requires UNIX/Linux or Mac OSX, plus Python 3.6.
+Galaxy requires UNIX/Linux (WSL included) or Mac OSX, plus Python 3.6+.
 More information in the [Galaxy Install Documentation](https://galaxyproject.org/admin/get-galaxy/).

-If running on a fresh Cloud VM, see [my detailed Galaxy installation notes](https://github.com/muon-spectroscopy-computational-project/muon-galaxy/blob/eli/dev-documentation/muon_galaxy_dev_notes.md#installing-on-cloud-vm).
+If running on a fresh Cloud VM and not using Ansible, see [my detailed Galaxy installation notes](https://github.com/muon-spectroscopy-computational-project/muon-galaxy/blob/eli/dev-documentation/muon_galaxy_dev_notes.md#installing-on-cloud-vm).

+## Ansible

+The easiest way to get a Galaxy server running is to use the existing [Muon Galaxy Playbooks](https://github.com/muon-spectroscopy-computational-project/muon-galaxy-playbooks) directed at your local machine.
+Documentation for this is in that repository.

+If you choose to install with Ansible, skip to the [Uploading Data](#uploading-data) section below once the server is running.
+Otherwise, start at [Downloading Repositories](#downloading-repositories) for a manual install.

 ## Downloading Repositories